vstconsulting/polemarch/README.rst

       make test

-   This command also doing PEP8 check of codebase and static analyze with pylint and flake.
+   This command also doing PEP8 check of codebase and static analyzing with pylint and flake.
 Make sure that your code meet those checks.

 9. Reflect your changes in documentation (if needed).
 Build documentation, read